bisterix-studio/parley/docs/latest/getting-started/register-action.md

 ![Register an Action](../../../www/static/docs/register-action/register-action.gif)

-> [info]: it is assumed that the default Parley settings are used for the fact
+> [info]: it is assumed that the default Parley settings are used for the action
-> store and it is stored at: `res://facts/fact_store_main.tres`.
-You can find
+> store and it is stored at: `res://actions/action_store_main.tres`.
+You can
-> more information on changing the default Parley settings
+> find more information on changing the default Parley settings
 > [here](../reference/parley-settings.md).

-- Create an Action script (ensure that it extends the `ParleyActionInterface` class) at: `res://actions/advance_time_action.gd`
+1. Create an Action script (ensure that it extends the `ParleyActionInterface` class) at: `res://actions/advance_time_action.gd`

 ```gdscript
 extends ParleyActionInterface